hsghori/CS-Notes/artificial_intelligence_notes.md

 		- N is the number of times that action has been taken.
 	- This not only boosts actions that haven't been tried but also boosts paths that lead to actions that haven't been tried.
-- Regret is a meaure of your total mistakes.
+- Regret is a measure of your total mistakes.
 	- A measure of total mistake cost - the difference between our expected awards including youthful suboptimality and optimal (expected) rewards.
 	- The exploration reduces regret compared to random exploration.
 - Approximate Q Learning
 	- A method of reinforcement learning with a large number of states.
-	- We want to generalise a state as a vector (array) of features.
+	- We want to generalize a state as a vector (array) of features.
 	- Our Q values are linear combinations of weighted feature pairs.
 The challenge is coming up with intelligent features.
 	- Algorithm: